Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] As a matter related to clients’ interests in maintaining a relationship with counsel of choice and protecting client confidences, lawyers in different firms may need to disclose limited information to each other to detect and resolve conflicts of interest, such as when a lawyer is considering an association with another firm, two or more firms are considering a merger, or a lawyer is considering the purchase of a law practice.
+[1] As a matter related to clients’ interests in maintaining a relationship with their lawyer of choice and protecting client confidences, lawyers in different law firms may need to disclose limited information to each other to detect and resolve a conflict of interest, such as when a lawyer is considering an association with another law firm, two or more law firms are considering a merger, or a lawyer is considering the purchase of a law practice.

-[2] In these situations (see rules 3.4-17 to 3.4-23 on Conflicts from transfer between law firms), rule 3.3-7 permits lawyers and law firms to disclose limited information.
+[2] In these situations (see Code rules 3.4-17 to 3.4-23 (Conflict from transfer between law firms)), this Code rule permits lawyers and law firms to disclose limited information.
 This type of disclosure would only be made once substantive discussions regarding the new relationship have occurred.

-[4] The disclosure should be made to as few lawyers at the new law firm as possible, ideally to one lawyer of the new firm, such as a designated conflicts lawyer.
-The information should always be disclosed only to the extent reasonably necessary to detect and resolve conflicts of interest that might arise from the possible new relationship.
+[4] The disclosure should be made to as few lawyers at the new law firm as possible, ideally to one lawyer of the new law firm, such as a designated conflict of interest lawyer.
+The information should always be disclosed only to the extent reasonably necessary to detect and resolve a conflict of interest that might arise from the possible new relationship.

-[5] As the disclosure is made on the basis that it is solely for the use of checking conflicts where lawyers are transferring between firms and for establishing screens, the disclosure should be coupled with an undertaking by the new law firm to the former law firm that it will:
+[5] As the disclosure is made on the basis that it is solely for the use of checking for a conflict where lawyers are transferring between law firms and for establishing screens, the disclosure should be coupled with an undertaking by the new law firm to the former law firm that it will:

 (a) limit access to the disclosed information;

-(b) not use the information for any purpose other than detecting and resolving conflicts; and
+(b) not use the information for any purpose other than detecting and resolving a conflict; and

 (c) return, destroy, or store in a secure and confidential manner the information provided once appropriate confidentiality screens are established.